Caring for the Caregiver: 6 Ways to Get Help and Improve Your Health

 2. Hire help for non-caregiving tasks

-Being a caregiver includes a lot more responsibility than just caring for the person themselves.
+Being a caregiver involves much more than just caring for the person themselves.

 Their living environment and essential supplies also must be maintained.

-Getting help with non-caregiving tasks takes those things off your to do list and means more time for yourself.
+Getting help with non-caregiving tasks takes those tasks off your to-do list and gives you more time for yourself.

 3. Hire an in-home caregiver

-As your older adult’s care needs increase, they’ll need more and more help with activities of daily living like eating, bathing, dressing, and moving around.
+As your older adult’s care needs increase, they’ll need more help with activities of daily living, such as eating, bathing, dressing, and moving around.

-These activities can grow to consume your days and nights and leave you exhausted.
+These activities can consume your days and nights, leaving you exhausted.

 Hiring an in-home caregiver will give you some much-needed help so you can take regular breaks.